Mazharul180203/GraphQl/README.md

 ## Token Generation and Usage
     - After logging in and receiving a token, use it to access protected routes.
     - Include the token in the Authorization header for any request that requires authentication.

+## I attached the Postman API Documentation in a folder